laird-ikar/project_notes/libs/C/poll.h/poll.h.md

   The file descriptor is not open.
 This flag is output only, and ignored if present in the input events bitmask.
 - `POLLOUT`:
   Normal data may be written without blocking.
 This is equivalent to `POLLWRNORM`.
+- `POLLPRI`:
-- POLLPRI        High priority data may be read without blocking.
+  High priority data may be read without blocking.
+- `POLLRDBAND`:
-- POLLRDBAND     Priority data may be read without blocking.
+  Priority data may be read without blocking.
+- `POLLRDNORM`:
-- POLLRDNORM     Normal data may be read without blocking.
+  Normal data may be read without blocking.
+- `POLLWRBAND`:
-- POLLWRBAND     Priority data may be written without blocking.
+  Priority data may be written without blocking.
+- `POLLWRNORM`:

-     POLLWRNORM     Normal data may be written without blocking.
+  Normal data may be written without blocking.